jkillingsworth/jkillingsworth.com/_posts/2018-02-14-how-much-is-an-option-worth.md

 * Computing the value of American-style options on dividend paying stocks
 * Heteroskedastic variances, price jumps, and other such hazards

-There are more sophisticated option pricing models available which take these and other factors into consideration.
+There are other, more sophisticated option pricing models available which take these and other factors into consideration.
 I might explore some of these topics in future posts.